pypxe/PyPXE/DOCUMENTATION.md

-**NOTE:** This documentation is unfinished and is still a work in progress.

----

 #Background
 >The Preboot eXecution Environment (PXE, also known as Pre-Execution Environment; sometimes pronounced "pixie") is an environment to boot computers using a network interface independently of data storage devices (like hard disks) or installed operating systems. -[Wikipedia](https://en.wikipedia.org/wiki/Preboot_Execution_Environment)